michaeljhkim/YURRGOHT_ENGINE/DOCUMENTATION/GETTING_STARTED.md

 - Switched from glfw to sdl3
 - Switched from rttr to meta.hpp (the .hpp is apart of the full name, it's not just a header file)
 - Switched from C++17 to C++20
-- Added C# support for game scripting
+- Added angelscript support for game scripting
 - Created docker image and dev container in order for consistent development
 - Packages are now either a submodule, cmake fetch module, or installed via docker
 - Implementing unfinished editor gui features